realfresh/path_of_dev/src/posts/making-sense-of-git-and-github.md

 ### Install Git onto your PC

-You can find the official instructions for [installing git here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.).
+You can find the official instructions for [installing Git here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.).

 Follow the instructions for your operating system.
 If something in the installer confuses you, just use the default settings and proceed.